 You may need to help inexperienced interviewers by interpreting their questions.
 In so doing, you’ll also represent yourself well.
 If an interviewer asks…

-- Leading questions — Often, inexperienced interviewers give too much information.
+Often, inexperienced interviewers give too much information.
 For example, an interviewer may say, “We’re a progressive, team-based church that wants to double in the next five years.
 How do you think you’d fit in that kind of environment?”
 Obviously you need to be honest, but use the information to your advantage.
-Explain how you yourself are progressive, team-oriented, and a visionary.
+Explain how you view yourself as a progressive, team-oriented, and a visionary.